 The Supreme Court held that in the Kiobel case, Shell, a foreign company, could not be liable in U.S. courts under the ATS for acts committed overseas because the case had no U.S. connection other than Shell’s “mere corporate presence” in the United States.
 But the Supreme Court did not explain what sort of connection would be sufficient.
 Read our 2014 report Out of Bounds: Accountability for Corporate Human Rights Abuse After Kiobel.

 Although the Kiobel decision was deeply disappointing, its impact remains unclear today.
 Federal courts have given different meanings to the “touch and concern” requirement, and the Supreme Court has not given any further explanation.

 Corporations have also mounted another attack on the ATS, arguing that only individuals, not corporations, can be sued for violating international law.
 Every court facing this argument has rejected it – except one, the Second Circuit Court of Appeals.
 (In fact, this was the original basis for the Supreme Court hearing the Kiobel case.)
-The Supreme Court is now preparing to address this issue, in a case known as Jesner v.
+The Supreme Court is now preparing to address this issue in a case known as Jesner v.
 Arab Bank.
 Jesner involves allegations that the defendant supported international terrorism.
-ERI has filed an amicus brief arguing that of course corporations can be sued, and we hope the Supreme Court will agree with the common-sense position that corporations are not entitled to commit terrorism, torture, or any other violation of international law.
-The most powerful economic actors in the world should not be given free reign to finance and profit from the worse abuses.
+EarthRights has filed an amicus brief arguing that, of course, corporations can be sued, and we hope the Supreme Court will agree with the common-sense position that corporations are not entitled to commit terrorism, torture, or any other violation of international law.
+The most powerful economic actors in the world should not be given free rein to finance and profit from the worse abuses.